zincio/apidocs/source/includes/_object_reference.md

 prime | Boolean | (`amazon` and `amazon_uk` only).
 Whether or not the product ships using Amazon Prime prime_only | Boolean | (`amazon` and `amazon_uk` only).
-Whether or not the product only ships using Amazon Prime seller_name | String | The name of the seller of the current offer seller_num_ratings | Number | The number of ratings that tha seller has accumulated seller_percent_positive | Number | Number between 0 and 100 denoting the percentage of positive ratings the seller has received
+Whether or not the product only ships using Amazon Prime seller_name | String | The name of the seller of the current offer seller_num_ratings | Number | The number of ratings that the seller has accumulated seller_percent_positive | Number | Number between 0 and 100 denoting the percentage of positive ratings the seller has received